20+ Eagle Facts About Majestic Bird of Prey! (Free Printables)

 Research has revealed that eagles in captivity have a longer lifespan than their wild counterparts.
 Confined eagles can live up to 68 years, twice the wild’s life expectancy.

-This is largely due to the availability of veterinary care in captivity, which helps to keep these magnificent birds healthy and to thrive.
+This is largely due to the availability of veterinary care in captivity, which helps to keep these magnificent birds healthy and thriving.
 On the other hand, eagles in the wild rarely live beyond 30 years, mainly due to a lack of proper medical attention.

 Eagles don’t follow the common practice of teaching their young ones to fly.
 Instead, they take a “tough love” approach and let the eaglets learn the hard way.
 The parents delay feeding to create a sense of intense hunger, which they hope will motivate the eaglet to fly.

-Unlike other birds that actively teach their young ones, eagles prefer to leave the learning process to their offspring, as they believe it’s the best way to prepare them for survival in the wild.
+Unlike other birds, which actively teach their young, eagles prefer to leave the learning process to their offspring.
+They believe this is the best way to prepare them for survival in the wild.

 Eagles are known not only for their impressive flight and hunting abilities but also for their swimming skills.
 While they may appear awkward in the water, most species, including the bald eagle, are proficient swimmers.